-We are very fortunate for the foresight and leadership of those that came before us for the decision, creation and support of Hill School’s 14 Endowment Funds.
-Our Endowment, currently valued at approximately $12,500,000 provides funding for the daily operation of the school and long-term financial security.
-During the past three fiscal years (July 1, 2009 through June 30, 2012), the Endowment funds provided over $1.2M for program support.
+e are very fortunate for the foresight and leadership of those that came before us for the decision, creation and support of Hill School’s 14 Endowment Funds.
+Our Endowment, currently valued at approximately $14,100,000 provides funding for the daily operation of the school and long-term financial security.
+During each fiscal year, the Endowment Funds provide between $400,000 and $600,000 for program support.

 Established in 1972, this fund provides ongoing support for the annual operating budget of the school.

 Building Endowment Fund